 Electrons in low-dimensional systems are strongly confined, and the confinements give rise to discrete levels with quantized energies.
-To distinguish these confined states from their superconducting counterparts, we will refer them as normal bound states in the rest of this review.
-Just as the word ``bound" indicated, the occupying particles of these bound states are coherently bounced back-and-forth by the system boundaries.
+To distinguish these confined states from their superconducting counterparts, we will refer to them as normal bound states in the rest of this review.
+Just as the word ``bound" indicates, the particles occupying these bound states are coherently bounced back and forth by the system boundaries.
 In a superconductor-normal conductor hybrid system, the so-called Andreev reflection, instead of the normal reflection, occurs when a low-energy incident particle (or hole) travels from the normal conductor into the superconductor.
 Because of the lack of available states in the superconductor gap $E<|\pm \Delta|$, the incident particle (hole) cannot directly propagate into the superconductor.
-Consequently, the superconductor will retro-reflect (Andreev reflection) a time-reversed hole (particle) with an opposite momentum and spin into the normal conductor.
+Consequently, the superconductor will retro-reflect (Andreev reflection) a time-reversed hole (particle) with opposite momentum and spin into the normal conductor.
 In this way, the superconductor gains (loses) a Cooper pair from (to) the normal conductor.
 Electron states confined by Andreev reflection are hence called Andreev bound states [see Fig.~\ref{Fig2}(d)], which are essentially the extension of the superconducting pairing potential $\Delta (r)$ out of the superconductor.

 Since Andreev reflection is a phase-coherent two-electron process, the energy of Andreev bound states $\zeta$ can be modified by adjusting the boundary phase difference (applying a phase-bias across the superconductors) or the picked-phase on a round trip [varying the incident particle momentum via the chemical potential control, see Fig.~\ref{Fig2}(e)]~\cite{Houten1991, Bena2011}.
-For example, the phase dependence of Andreev bound state energy $\zeta$ in an SNS structure gives $\zeta \propto \sqrt{1- \tau ^2 \sin (\phi /2) }$, with $\tau$ the transmission coefficient and $\phi$ the phase difference between the two superconductors~\cite{Beenakker1991}.
-Obviously, $\zeta$ always has a non-zero value without a unitary transmission.
-However, the Andreev bound states can split in the presence of the Zeeman field and undergo a spin singlet$\rightarrow$doublet phase transition.
+For example, the phase dependence of Andreev bound state energy $\zeta$ in an SNS structure gives $\zeta \propto \sqrt{1-\tau ^2 \sin (\phi /2) }$, with $\tau$ the transmission coefficient and $\phi$ the phase difference between the two superconductors~\cite{Beenakker1991}.
+Here, $\zeta$ always has a non-zero value except for unit transmission.
+However, the Andreev bound states can split in the presence of the Zeeman field and undergo a spin-singlet$\rightarrow$spin-doublet phase transition.
 The lower-energy branch will cross zero-energy at the phase transition point [see Fig.~\ref{Fig2}(f)].